Add to your Claude Code skills

 You need DreamGraph when your codebase has become bigger than your short-term memory.

 DreamGraph is not just another AI coding chat.
-It is a living engineering memory and reasoning layer for your projects: part architect, part teammate, part code cartographer, part release assistant, and part systems analyst.
+It is an architecture cognition and review layer for your projects: part architect, part code cartographer, part release assistant, and part systems analyst.

 DreamGraph helps you understand, change, and evolve software without losing the plot.